crossplane/crossplane/docs/cloud-providers/gcp/gcp-provider.md

   - Navigate to [Cloud Memorystore for Redis](https://console.developers.google.com/apis/api/redis.googleapis.com/overview)
   - Click `Enable`

-## Enable Billing
+### Enable Billing

-No matter what option you chose to configure the previous steps, you will need to enable billing for your account in order to create and use Kubernetes clusters with GKE.
+You will need to enable billing for your account in order to create and use Kubernetes clusters with GKE.

 - Go to [GCP Console](https://console.cloud.google.com)
   - Select example project